The Mayor's new £10 'Toxicity Charge' for London’s most polluting cars

 In the run-up to its launch, Sadiq has said:

 It’s staggering that we live in a city where the air is so toxic that many of our children are growing up with lung problems...
 Londoners overwhelmingly supported my plans to introduce this £10 charge…I will continue to do everything in my power to help protect the health of Londoners and clean our filthy air.

 Air pollution in London is a public health crisis and the Mayor has taken hard-hitting action to tackle it head on.

-The Mayor has doubled funding spent on tackling air quality to £875million (over the next five years) and is consulting on bringing forward the start date of the central Ultra Low Emission Zone (ULEZ) from 2020 to 2019 and expanding the ULEZ up to the North/South Circular roads.
+The Mayor has doubled funding spent on tackling air quality to £875million (over the next five years).
+He's also consulting on bringing forward the start date of the central Ultra Low Emission Zone (ULEZ) from 2020 to 2019 and expanding the ULEZ up to the North/South Circular roads.

 Air pollution facts